Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

 • monthly Internet fees

-MNAs who hold the following offices are entitled to an additional amount of $3,000 annually as a reimbursement of their accommodation expenses:
+MNAs who hold the following offices are entitled to an additional amount of $3,000 annually as reimbursement for their accommodation expenses:

 • Premier

-• Government House Leader, Official Opposition House Leader, House Leader of the Second Opposition Group
+• Government House Leader, Official Opposition House Leader or House Leader of the Second Opposition Group

-The amount allocated annually to MNAs for the rental and operation of a riding office varies according to the group to which the riding belongs.
-For the period from April 1, 2013 to March 31, 2014, the operation budgets are as follows:
+The amount allocated annually to each MNA for the rental and operation of a riding office varies according to the group to which the riding belongs.
+For the period from April 1, 2023 to March 31, 2024, the operating budgets are as follows:

 Riding GroupAnnual Allowance